Uncertainty avoidance: Low uncertainty avoidance

 In contrast, people can also exhibit characteristics of low uncertainty avoidance.
 Unlike high UA, those with a low level use informality in interaction with others, they often rely on informal norms and behaviors in most matters.
 Also, they will show moderate resistance to change.

 Individuals that come from a culture with low UA care about letting the future come without the control or plan of it.
 Rules that are placed do not have an influence on them.
 Those with a low UA believe that it is okay to question the people in higher positions.
 They have lower stress and anxiety rates.
 Younger people in low UA are respected and when they are being taught the beliefs within their culture, they do not have to follow them right away.
 When new ideas are brought up, they are open-minded when hearing about them.
 People from low UA don't find situations that aren't clear as problems that might cause them trouble.
 Originality will have higher value and likely to be taken into consideration.

 Additionally, people with low uncertainty avoidance do not have any difficulty with interacting with people who are different from them.

 Low uncertainty avoidance countries

 Some of the lowest uncertainty avoidance countries include Jamaica, Denmark, Singapore, Sweden, and Ireland.

 Moderate uncertainty avoidance

-People of moderate uncertainty avoidance cultures are in between the high and the low uncertainty avoidances.
-These in take some characteristics from both avoidances.
+People of moderate uncertainty avoidance cultures take some characteristics from both types of avoidance.
 The people with moderate UA are those who live in the United States and Canada.